-Putin launches wave of missiles at Kyiv - follow live
+Kyiv to face rolling blackouts after new barrage of Russian missiles - follow live

 Capital’s residents shelter underground to avoid latest air strikes

+The fresh missile salvo launched by Russia yesterday is set to plunge about half of the Kyiv region into darkness in the coming days, officials said, after Moscow targeted energy plants in central Ukraine, Odesa in the south and Sumy in the north.

+Volodymyr Zelensky said his air forces had downed most of the Russian ordnance flown in Ukraine’s direction yesterday afternoon.

-Russia has unleashed a new barrage of missiles on Ukraine, with citizens heading to shelters across the country and air defences springing into action.
+Vladimir Putin’s forces unleashed a new barrage of more than 70 missiles, sending citizens to shelters across the country and air defences springing into action.

-Air raid sirens sounded in Kyiv and across the country in what Ukrainian officials have been calling the latest wave of Russian missile strikes.

-Residents of the capital were seen taking cover in the city’s underground rail stations.
+Residents of the capital were seen taking cover in the city’s underground rail stations, as air raid sirens sounded in Kyiv and across Ukraine.

-Meanwhile, the Russian military has lost over 60 fixed-wing aircraft in the conflict with Ukraine, the UK’s ministry of defence has revealed in its latest intelligence update.

-Russian aircraft are also conducting significantly less missions per day, probably tens of missions, compared to a high of 300 per day at the start of the war.
-This decrease is likely a result of the threat of Ukrainian air defences, limitations on the flying hours available, and increasingly worse weather.
+Elsewhere, top Russian officials have said Moscow’s exit from the Zaporizhzhia nuclear power plant, or even transferring control to another entity, is “out of the question”.

+Zaporizhzhia has been shelled every day since mid-September and the region has been the site of fierce fighting between Russian and Ukrainian forces since the first week of the invasion.

 Half of Kyiv without electricity in coming days